-Numerous bandicoot (possibly eastern barred bandicoot as this species has been observed in the reserve) diggings were observed in the reserve in May 2015, especially in the frequently mown areas of grass and moss on slightly elevated areas of the reserve.
-Furthermore, numerous animal 'runs' were observed through the sedge - rush dominated areas of the created habitat - demonstrating that there are native animals in the area.
+Numerous bandicoot diggings were observed in the reserve in May 2015, May 2016 and June 2017, especially in the frequently mown areas of grass and moss on slightly elevated areas of the reserve.
+Furthermore, numerous animal 'runs' were observed through the sedge - rush dominated areas of the created habitat in May 2015, May 2016 and June 2017 - demonstrating that there are native animals in the area.